Alex-2605/data-challenge/README.md

 ## Overview

-**CryptoMonitor** is a streamlined tool designed to provide real-time monitoring and alerting for three cryptocurrencies: Bitcoin (BTC), Ethereum (ETH), and Zcash (ZEC).
+**CryptoMonitor** is a streamlined tool designed within 24 hr, to provide real-time monitoring and alerting for three cryptocurrencies: Bitcoin (BTC), Ethereum (ETH), and Zcash (ZEC).
 CryptoMonitor fetches data every second, ensuring up-to-date insights.
 This data is meticulously stored in a PostgreSQL.

 **IMPORTANT NOTE:** CoinGecko API offers both free and paid plans.
 The Demo API plan is accessible to all CoinGecko users at zero cost, with a stable rate limit of 30 calls/min and a monthly cap of 10,000 calls, meaning, even that this solution aims to retreive data per second for three different tickers (BTC, ETH & ZEC), this is NOT possible without upgrading the plan